findy-network/findy-network.github.io/content/en/blog/cdk-pipeline/index.md

     });
 ```

-The building of assets happens automatically as part of the synthing.
+The building of assets happens automatically as part of the synthesizing.
 The pipeline orchestrates it based on the instructions that one defines for the deployment assets.

 ### 3/5 UpdatePipeline